-When can a parent’s rights over their child be terminated by the state?
-The government may not take a child away from a parent simply because they do not agree with the parent’s decisions.
-The state must show that the parent is unfit and that severing the relationship is in the best interests of the child.
-One of the ways a court may find a parent is unfit is if they abandoned their child.
-If a parent is incarcerated can that be considered the same as child abandonment?
+The government cannot take away your child only because it does not agree with your parenting style.
+The state must prove that you are unfit and that severing the relationship is in your child's best interests.
+One of the ways a court may find a parent unfit is if they abandoned their child.
+Does going to prison qualify as abandonment?
+States answer this question differently.

 Some states consider a parent as having abandoned their child if they serve over six months in prison and do not see their child at all during that time.
 But many states are moving away from using prison or jail time as the only reason to declare parental abandonment.
 Many psychologists and child welfare experts recognize that a child's ability to maintain contact with incarcerated parents, including visitation, is beneficial for kids.
 Authorities and courts evaluate this on a case-by-case basis.

 Regardless of the length of your sentence, if the incarceration is related to your parent-child relationship the state may still try to sever your relationship.
 For example, if you are convicted of drug possession and have issues with addiction, or you are convicted of domestic abuse, the state may use that as a reason to declare you unfit to be a parent.